 Located outside Gallini village, the monastery tower of Ipsilotera was built in 1660 by a local nobleman, Iakovos Kokkos.
 The monastery is located inside the walls of a tower, used for the protection of the region from enemies and pirates.

-The Museum of Ancient Naxos is also known as the Mitropolis (Cathedral) Museum.
+The Museum of Ancient Naxos is also known as the Metropolis (Cathedral) Museum.
 It is found in Chora, next to the church of Zoodochos Pigi.
-It contains exhitins from settlements on the island in the Mycenaean and Geometric Era.
-The actual site is also open to visit.
+It contains exhibits from settlements on the island in the Mycenaean and Geometric Era.
+The actual site is also open to visitors.

 The islet of Panagia Parthena is located in front of the beach of Mikri Vigla.
 The name is due to the little chapel on the islet.
 The church opens only once a year on the day of its celebration.

 The church of Panagia Protothrone (First Throne) is one of the earliest churches of transitional type and dates back to the first half of the 9th century.
 It is found in the village of Halki, in the island of Naxos.